camptocamp/bivac/README.md

 ## Orchestrators

-Bivac supports runing on either Docker Engine (using the Docker API) or Kubernetes (using the Kubernetes API).
+Bivac supports runing on either Docker Engine (using the Docker API), Kubernetes (using the Kubernetes API) or Rancher Cattle (using the Cattle API).

 ### Docker